Last Modified: 3/6/2012

 Business: Part A, Part B

-As the Medicare administrative contractor (MAC) for jurisdiction 9 (J9), First Coast Service Options Inc. (FCSO) is not only responsible for processing Medicare claims but also for processing enrollment applications for providers and suppliers located in Florida, Puerto Rico, and the U.S. Virgin Islands.
+As the MAC for jurisdiction N (JN), First Coast is not only responsible for processing Medicare claims but also for processing enrollment applications for providers and suppliers located in Florida, Puerto Rico, and the U.S. Virgin Islands.

-• PECOS Web applications (initial enrollment or changes to enrollment record) -- 90% must be processed within 45 days
+• PECOS web applications (initial enrollment with no site visit) -- 80% must be processed within 45 days

-• Paper-based applications (initial enrollment), which require no development -- 80% must be processed within 60 days
+• Paper-based applications (initial enrollment with no site visit) -- 80% must be processed within 60 days

-• Paper-based applications (initial enrollment), which require development -- 80% must be processed within 60 days
+• Paper-based applications (initial enrollment with site visit) -- 80% must be processed within 80 days

 • Paper-based applications (changes to enrollment record or reassignment) -- 80% must be processed within 60 days